Transfer news: Barcelona snap up teenage defender Jean-Clair Todibo from Toulouse | Goal.com

 A versatile operator who can fill in across the defensive line or in the middle of the park, Todibo is considered to be one of the most promising talents in European football.

-He is already represented France at U20 level and big things are expected of him in the future.
+He has already represented France at U20 level and big things are expected of him in the future.

 Upon reaching an agreement to bring in a man they hope to see flourish in Catalunya, a statement released on Barca’s official website read: “Todibo is a tall, right-footed defender who can play at centre back and also in the centre of the midfield.